 The Newfoundland wolf had an almost white coat.
 This species preferred to feed mainly on caribous and would stalk them for days.

 The Newfoundland wolves roamed freely within their range until Europeans and other early settlers arrived.
 People started hunting them for sport or trophies.
-The Newfoundland wolf was also hunted because people believed them to be dangerous to humans.
+The Newfoundland wolf was also hunted because people believed it dangerous to humans.

 The Newfoundland wolves would attack livestock when food was scarce, leading the farmers to hunt them.

-While uncontrolled hunting may have contributed to the Newfoundland wolf’s decline, there are other factors involved.
+While uncontrolled hunting may have contributed to the Newfoundland wolf’s decline, other factors are involved.
 One of them was a critical shortage of prey in their habitat.
 The caribou population decreased suddenly in the early 1900s.
-The lack of their natural prey is thought to have been the main contributing factor to the Newfoundland wolf demise.
+The lack of their natural prey is thought to have been the main contributing factor to the Newfoundland wolf’s demise.

 In the 1900s, there were only about 6,000 caribous left.
 The wolves in Newfoundland struggled to survive and gradually succumbed to disease, old age, and hunger.

 The sea mink is one of the mink species that lived on the east coast of North America.
 This mammal was closely related to the American mink.
-Some scientists believed that the sea mink should be a subspecies of the American mink.
+Some scientists believe the sea mink was a subspecies of the American mink.

 The sea mink was later described and considered distinct from its close relative by Daniel Webster.
-The description took place in 1903, and this was after this animal had already completely disappeared from its ecosystem.
+The description occurred in 1903 after this animal had disappeared entirely from its ecosystem.

 Hunting without proper control was the main contributing factor to the extinction of the sea mink.
 The fur of the sea mink was in high demand in European markets.
 The traders who wanted to sell their fur frequently trapped the sea mink.

-The real reason behind the bunkers woodrat extinction is a mystery.
-Depletion and destruction of its food sources are thought to be the main causes of its disappearance.
+The real reason behind the Bunkers woodrat extinction is a mystery.
+Depletion and destruction of its food sources are the main causes of its disappearance.

 California Grizzly Bears